Steering Large Language Models for Machine Translation Personalization: Conclusion and future work

 \section{Conclusion and future work}

 We conducted a broad evaluation of various prompting and steering approaches for personalizing LLM-generated translations.
-Our evaluation targets a practical, real-world application of literary translation and addresses the underexplored challenge of steering LLM generations in a linguistically rich and stylistically sensitive domain.
-Through comprehensive evaluation across multiple languages, novels, and models, we demonstrate that our proposed SAE-based approach outperforms prompting and alternative steering techniques.
+Our evaluation targets a practical, real-world application of literary translation, addressing the underexplored challenge of steering LLM generations in a linguistically rich and stylistically sensitive domain.
+Through comprehensive evaluation across multiple languages, novels, and models, we demonstrate that our proposed SAE-based approach outperforms prompting and alternative steering techniques, resulting in a good balance of style conditioning and translation quality at negligible inference-time cost.
+In particular, our proposed method scales effectively to large amounts of examples, bypassing the context limitations and slowdowns of in-context demonstrations.

-Although faithfully replicating individual human translation styles remains a highly challenging task, our approach achieves strong alignment with human translation quality, as reflected in both general human-likeness and translator-specific personalization metrics.
-These results highlight the method's robustness and its potential to support high-fidelity translation workflows in real-world settings.
-Concretely, these results have important implications in the development of personalized MT systems based on LLMs.
-In particular, the notable effectiveness of our proposed approach on smaller models might enable MT personalization in lower-resource settings, easing further research on how personalization information is encoded and produced by language models.
+Although faithfully replicating individual human translation styles remains a highly challenging task, our approach achieves strong alignment with human translation quality and translator-specific style features.
+In particular, the effectiveness of our proposed approach on smaller models might enable MT personalization in smaller-scale computational settings, easing further research on how style information is encoded and produced by language models.

-Future work will focus on improving the interpretability of the learned SAE latents, to uncover their learned monosemantic features.
-Additionally, we plan to explore the integration of our method with larger language models, where increased capacity may further enhance the precision and fluency of personalized translations.